 How to Care For the Polka Dot Begonia – All You Need To Know

-Have you discovered the Polka Dot Begonia yet?
-Also known by its Latin name, the Begonia Maculata, this beautiful botanical is one of the most exciting Begonias around thanks to its show-stopping spotty leaves and gorgeous autumnal colours.
+Knowing how to care for the Polka Dot Begonia will help you to get the most from itsshow-stopping spotty leaves and gorgeous autumnal colours.
+Also known by its Latin name, the Begonia Maculata, this beautiful botanical is one of the most exciting Begonias around.
 It’s a relatively new plant, having only been discovered in recent decades, but it’s already proving oh-so-popular.
 We bet you can see why!

 Whether you’re looking to add interest to your indoor jungle or want to know more about this unique plant, we’ve pulled together this one-stop care guide to give you all the information you need.
 So, let’s get started, shall we?

 Polka Dot Begonia fun facts

 There’s so much more to love about this fascinating plant than its distinctive white polka dot spots (even though they are stunning to look at).
 This botanical’s part of the Begonia family containing over 1,500 different plant species.
 It’s also known as an “Angel Wing Begonia” due to the shape of the leaves.
 But that’s not all – here are more fun facts for you to discover.